Annuity Rates, Annuities, Pensions, Divorce Free Annuity Quote

 Annuity Rates Table - Standard

-Table 1 below shows standard annuity rates adjusted for the new Unisex rates on a gender neutral basis applying from 21 December.
-It assumes a pension fund of £100,000 after the tax free lump sum of £33,333 has been taken from the full fund of £133,333 for males, females and joint life basis are shown.
-These annuities are based on a central London postcode and other areas in the UK, such as Peterborough or Liverpool could be up to 4% higher or Dundee and Newcastle could be 5% higher.
+Table 1 below shows standard pension annuity rates for a pension fund of £100,000 after the tax free lump sum of £33,333 has been taken from the full fund of £133,333 for a single and joint life based on a Central London postcode.

 Single Standard Basis